 4] Update your graphics driver

-If you have out-of-date or faulty graphics drivers on your system, it can be a reason for dev error 5573 on Warzone.
+If you have out-of-date or faulty graphics drivers on your system, it can be a reason for dev error 5573 or 5763 on Warzone.
 In case you haven’t updated your drivers in a long time, you should consider doing that now.
 It might fix the error for you.

 You can manually update graphics drivers on Windows 11 or Windows 10.
 Just go to the Settings > Windows Update > Advanced options and click on the Optional updates button to check for graphics drivers updates.
 Simply select the graphics driver updates and then download and install them on your PC.

 Another method to update your graphics driver is using free driver update software.
 You just need to download and install a driver updater and it will automatically check for outdated graphics drivers and install them on your PC.

 When you are done updating your graphics drivers, reboot your PC and see if the dev error 5573 on Warzone is fixed.

 In order to rule out any third-party conflicts or interference that might be causing dev error 5763 or 5573 on Warzone, you can try performing a clean boot.
 To do that, here are the steps to follow: